automationmojo/akit-quickstart/automation/sphinx/docsrc/usermanual/32-topology-file.rst

 Topology File
 *************

-The **AutomationKit** currently does not have a fixed format for the topology file.
+The **Automation Kit** currently does not have a fixed format for the topology file.
 The topology file is intended for organizations to be able to configure landscape resources to the specific unique project specific states that apply to the uses of the devices and resources declared in the landscape.py file.